smlcodes/OnePageTutorials/SpringBoot - Spring Security Authentication Guide.md

 }
 ```

-3. **Configure Authentication**: With the *WebSecurityConfigureAdapter, *we'll use an *AuthenticationManagerBuilder* to set our authentication context.
+3. **Configure Authentication**: in older we'll use an AuthenticationManagerBuilder to set our authentication context.
-Now, if we want to avoid deprecation, we can define a *UserDetailsManager* or *UserDetailsService *component:
+Now, if we want to avoid deprecation, we can define a UserDetailsManager or UserDetailsService component:

 ```
 @Bean